List of awards and nominations received by Clint Eastwood

-Clint Eastwood is an American film actor, director, producer, and composer.
+Clint Eastwood is an American film actor, director, producer and composer.
 He also has contributed music to his films, either through performing, writing, or composing.
-He has appeared mainly in western, action, comedy, and drama films.
-Over his career, he has received several accolades including four Academy Awards, four Golden Globe Awards, and two Directors Guild of America Awards as well as nominations for two BAFTA Awards, a Grammy Award, and Screen Actors Guild Award.
-He has been honored numerous prizes such as the AFI Life Achievement Award in 1996, the Honorary César in 1998, a Honorary Golden Lion in 2000, the Kennedy Center Honors in 2000, the Screen Actors Guild Life Achievement Award in 2003, the Stanley Kubrick Britannia Award in 2006, the Honorary Palme d'Or in 2008, and the National Medal of Arts in 2009.
+He has appeared mainly in: western, action, comedy and drama films.
+Over his career, he has received several accolades including four Academy Awards, four Golden Globe Awards, and two Directors Guild of America Awards, as well as nominations for: two BAFTA Awards, a Grammy Award, and Screen Actors Guild Award.
+He has been honored numerous prizes such as the AFI Life Achievement Award in 1996, the Honorary César in 1998, an Honorary Golden Lion in 2000, the Kennedy Center Honors in 2000, the Screen Actors Guild Life Achievement Award in 2003, the Stanley Kubrick Britannia Award in 2006, the Honorary Palme d'Or in 2008, and the National Medal of Arts in 2009.

 After beginning his acting career primarily with small uncredited film roles and television appearances, his career has spanned more than 60 years in both television and film productions.
 Eastwood appeared in several television series, most notably appearing on Rawhide.
 His role in the eight-season series led to his leading roles in the spaghetti western trilogy A Fistful of Dollars (1964), For a Few Dollars More (1965) and The Good, the Bad and the Ugly (1966), which weren't released in the United States until 1967/68.
 Eastwood has played leading roles in 48 films, including the revisionist western Hang 'Em High (1968), the prison drama Escape from Alcatraz (1979), the romance drama The Bridges of Madison County (1995), and the drama Gran Torino (2008).
 Eastwood's started directing in 1971, and in 1982, his debut as a producer began with two films, the action thriller Firefox (1982) and the musical western Honkytonk Man (1982).